-23. Transfers by Licensee.
-The Licensee covenants and the s that it shall not assign, give as security, sublicense, or in another waveransfer all or part of the License, this Agreement, or possession of all of part of the License.
-The License, or change the thereship of the Licensee, without the prior written consent of the License the transfer may be transformably withheld or delayed.

-rees that the Licence and this Agreement 24.
+- 23. Transfers by Licensee.
+The Licensee covenants and the state of that it shall not assign, give as security, sublicense, or in another way transfer all or part of the License, this Agreement, or possession of all of part of the License, or change the preship of the Licensee, without the prior written consent of the License that it shall not assign, give as security, sublicense, or in another way transfer all or part of the License that it shall not assign, give as security, sublicense, or in another way transfer all or part of the License that the prior written consent of the License that the l - rees that the Licence and this Agreement 24.
 Subordination.
-The Licensee covena ap are automatically subo cluding leasehold mortgages and freehold all mortgas mortgages) of all o lless of when such mortgages are or were roperty re rt of fi xecute any further documentation to give granted and regis d and with the need t ordination.
-T effect to such licensor shall e the right to terminate this Agreement if ces the L It of a Licensor's mortgage of all or part of the this Agreeme Licensed Premis Pro

-25. Control of the second to any other remedies the non-defaulting party has under this second to a second to a party committing an Event of Default, the other party may terminate to be greemed to Twenty (20) days' prior written notice to the defaulting party and pursue any other remedies allable to the other party at law or in equity.

-6. Registration. e Licensor and Licensee covenant and agree that this Agreement or ice of this Agree ht shall not be registered on title to all or any part of the Property.

-27. totice notices, requests, consents, claims, demands, waivers, and other community in hereunder shall be in writing and shall be deemed to have been given: (a) when delayed by hand (with written confirmation of receipt); (b) when received by the addressee if sent by a nationally recognized overnight courier (receipt requested); (c) on the date sent by facsimile or email of a PDF document (with confirmation of transmission) if sent during normal business hours of the recipient; and on the next Business Day if sent after normal business hours of the recipient; or (d) on the third day after the date mailed, by certified or registered mail, return receipt requested, postage prepaid.
+The Licensee covena are automatically subo Acluding leasehold mortgages and freehold all mortgas mortgages) of all o dless of when such mortgages are or were roperty re xecute any further documentation to give granted and regis d and with the need ordination.
+T effect to such icensor shall e the right to terminate this Agreement if ces the L It of a Licensor's mortgage of all or part of the this Agreemen Licensed Premis Pro - 25.
+In account to any other remedies the non-defaulting party has under this amen, and we are to appropriate the committing an Event of Default, the other party any terminate to greene.
+Twenty (20) days' prior written notice to the defaulting party and pursue any other emedies aliable to the other party at law or in equity. - 6.
+Registration. e Licensor and Licensee covenant and agree that this Agreement or ice of this Agree at shall not be registered on title to all or any part of the Property. - 27.
+Lotice.
+Inotices, requests, consents, claims, demands, waivers, and other community is hereunder shall be in writing and shall be deemed to have been given: (a) when delt and by hand (with written confirmation of receipt); (b) when received by the addressee if sent by a nationally recognized overnight courier (receipt requested); (c) on the date sent by facsimile or email of a PDF document (with confirmation of transmission) if sent during normal business hours of the recipient, and on the next Business Day if sent after normal business hours of the recipient; or (d) on the third day after the date mailed, by certified or registered mail, return receipt requested, postage prepaid.
 Such communications must be sent to the respective parties at the following addresses (or at such other address for a party as shall be specified in a notice given in accordance with this Section 27):